thoughtfarmer/thoughtfarmer-dev-tools/custom_cards/shared/README.md

     // Action name is unique per instance of the custom card.
     // The special global portletConfigurationId ensures that.
-    // Otherwise multiple instances of the same card on a page may send data to eachother's listeners.
+    // Otherwise multiple instances of the same card on a page may send data to each other's listeners.
     // Only make this generic if you want communication between cards. private _actionName = `tfcRTEContainerPageLoaded_${portletConfigurationId}`;
     private _apiClient: ApiClient = new ApiClient();